 - Pass a rigorous physical examination, as well as a polygraph test and a variety of other screenings

-Police officer pay in Phoenix starts at $24.75 per hour.5 For more information on the Phoenix Police Department, check out our in-depth guide on How to Become a Police Officer in Phoenix.
+Police officer pay in Phoenix starts at $24.75 per hour.5 More information on working for the Phoenix Police Department, check out our Phoenix city police page.

 The Mesa Police Department (MPD) serves the third-largest city in Arizona, with nearly 500,000 residents.6 Mesa cops start at an annual salary of $56,534 but can make up to $79,789 per year, with benefits including tuition reimbursement.6 To become part of the law enforcement team at the MPD, recruits must:

 - Be at least 21 years old and a US citizen

 - Possess a high school diploma or GED (a college education is preferred)

 - Complete a background investigation and pass medical and drug tests

 For more information on the MPD, see our Mesa police work page.